YoavDvir/TDDR/README.md

 # TDDR
 You can find here two Phyton files:
-1. trees_simulations - tddtr.py
+1. trees simulations - sim_tr.py

   This program conducts simulations:

   It creates random trees and reconstructs them using TDDR, SGC+BioPhyton NJ, and DCJ + BioPhyton NJ.

-  In order to run dcj, one should have Java 8 and download UniMoG (BiBiServ2 - DCJ).
-UniMoG should be in the same folder as the code.
+  To run, Java 8 must be installed.
+You must also download UniMoG (BiBiServ2 - DCJ), which should be in the same folder as the code.

-  Simulations parameters: (definitions at the top of class TDDR)
+  command line: py sim_tr.py

+  sim_tr.py arguments :

   trials = 10       				 - Number of repetitions

-  mean_edge_length = 0.05      	 - Mean edge length.
+  edge_ml = 0.05               - Mean edge length.
 Each directional edge length is from
                                     		  exponential distribution with that mean.

-  leaves_number = 10              	 - Number of leaves (taxa) in the random tree
+  leaves_n = 25                 - Number of leaves (taxa) in the random tree

-  n0 = 2000                       		 - Number of genes in at the root genome
+  genes_n = 2000                - Number of genes in at the root genome

-  with_unimog = False            		 - Should be true only if UNIMOG is downloaded
+  command line: py sim_tr.py 10 0.05 25 2000

   Output: The results are printed on the screen.

 2. real_data.py

    Test TDDR on ATDCs: ATDC005, ATDC007, ATDC008, ATDC009, ATDC032

-   and compare the resulting trees by RF with trees constructed with the ATGC tree,  SGC+BioPhyton NJ tree, and DCJ + BioPhyton NJ tree.
+   Compare the RF-resulting trees with trees constructed with the ATGC tree,  SGC+BioPhyton NJ tree, and DCJ + BioPhyton NJ tree.

-  Parameters: (definition at the top of class TDDR)
+  Argument:

   atgcnum = "5"               The ATGC  number